-Nevada 2834 45-2952962

-(State or other jurisdiction of (Primary Standard Industrial (I.R.S.
-Employer

-incorporation or organization) Classification Code Number) Identification Number)

-99 Hayden Ave, Suite 230
+Nevada 2834 45-2952962 (State or other jurisdiction of (Primary Standard Industrial (I.R.S.
+Employer incorporation or organization) Classification Code Number) Identification Number) 99 Hayden Ave, Suite 230

-Lexington, Massachusetts 02421
+Lexington, Massachusetts 02421 (781) 778-7720

-(781) 778-7720

-(Address, including zip code, and tea lephone number, including area code, of regi strant's principal executive offices)
+(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

 M. Scott Maguire

 President and Chief Executive Officer

 Xenetic Biosciences, Inc.

 99 Hayden Ave, Suite 230

 Lexington, Massachusetts 02421

-Name address including in acd (781) 778-7720 o of agant for semiles of process
+(781) 778-7720

-(Name, adaress, including zip coa e, and telephone number, including area code e, of agent for service of process)
+(Name, address, including zip code, and telephone number, including area code, of agent for service of process)

 Copies to:

-Mitchell D. Goldsmith Michael D. Maline

-Taft Stettinius & Hollister • Goodwin Procter LLP

-111 E. Wacker Drive, Suite 2 2800 I New York Times Building

-Chicago, Illinois 60601 620 Eighth Avenue

-(312) 527-4000 Λ ew York, New York 10036
+Mitchell D. Goldsmith Taft Stettinius & Hollister 111 E. Wacker Drive, Suite 2800 Chicago, Illinois 60601 (312) 527-4000 Michael D. Maline Goodwin Procter LLP New York Times Building 620 Eighth Avenue New York, New York 10036 (212) 813-8800

-(212) 813-8800

-ed sale to the public: As soon as practicable after

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the

-App

-Large accelerated filer

-Securities Act of 1933, as amended, check the following box.
-[X]

-Non-accelerated filer (Do not check if a smaller reporting company)
+Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this registration statement.
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, as amended, check the following box.
+[X] If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [] If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [] If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+[Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer [] [] Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company